Guards of Honour (France): Campaign in north-east France (1814)

 The Guards of Honour also participated in the Campaign in north-east France (1814).
 A commemorative plaque on the battlefield marks the involvement of the 3rd Regiment in the 12 February Battle of Château-Thierry.
 The Guards also fought at the 12–13 March Battle of Reims (1814).

 After the abdication of Napoleon part of the Guards of Honour provided the escort for the entry of the restored king Louis XVIII to Paris.
 Louis ordered the Guards to disband by Royal Ordinance on 24 June 1814.
 General Exelmans supervised the disbanding of the 1st Regiment at Versailles on 14 July.
 The 2nd Regiment disbanded on 15 July, the 3rd at Tours on 17 July and the 4th at Rambouillet on 22 July.
 Around 900 of the Frenchmen in the unit were accepted into Louis' bodyguard (the Garde du Corps) with the rank of second lieutenant.
-The members residing outside the new boundaries of France returned home.
+The members from outside the new boundaries of France returned home.

 Status

 Throughout the Guards of Honour's history, the status of the unit was brought into question many times.
 According to Pawley, "The Guards of Honour were never an official part of the Imperial Guard".
-Smith however notes that the Guards of Honour "[where] incorporated into the Guard on 29 July 1813".
+Smith however notes that the Guards of Honour "[were] incorporated into the Guard on 29 July 1813".
 Bukhari states "They were therefore in the Guard but not of it".